operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 Note also the Workflows feature makes it possible to also support this conditional creation use case in managed dependent resources.

+## Creating/Updating Kubernetes Resources

+From version 4.4 of the framework the resources are created and updated using [Server Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/)
+, thus the desired state is simply sent using this approach to update the actual resource.

+## Matching

+During the reconciliation of a dependent resource the desired state is matched with the actual state from the caches, and only if the actual state is different from the desired and update is executed.
+In terms on Kubernetes resources this matching is a complex problems, given the properties of Kubernetes API and behavior.
+Usually it is easier to do this in general with external resources.
+Kubernetes fillis in default values, can even normalize values in some cases but the API can be extended also with [dynamic admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) which can also modify the resource.
+So in general it is hard to prepare a matcher implementation that would cover all the cases.

+The default implementation of the matcher is called [SSABasedGenericKubernetesResourceMatcher](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/kubernetes/SSABasedGenericKubernetesResourceMatcher.java) based on Server Side Apply `managedFields` content, it compares the desired state and the relevant state based on this attribute (thus only the fields that are managed by the controller).
+See javadoc for further details.

+Alternative (former approach) is to use [GenericKubernetesResourceMatcher](https://github.com/java-operator-sdk/java-operator-sdk/blob/e16559fd41bbb8bef6ce9d1f47bffa212a941b09/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/kubernetes/GenericKubernetesResourceMatcher.java)

+There is feature flag out of the box to switch between these implementation.
+See in [ConfigurationService](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L332-L358).

+Developers however can provide their own implementation, simply just overriding the `match(...)` [method](https://github.com/java-operator-sdk/java-operator-sdk/blob/e16559fd41bbb8bef6ce9d1f47bffa212a941b09/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/kubernetes/KubernetesDependentResource.java#L156-L156).
+Event returning always `false` works, that would mean, on every reconciliation the Kubernetes resource is updated using SSA.

 ## Telling JOSDK how to find which secondary resources are associated with a given primary resource

 [`KubernetesDependentResource`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/processing/dependent/kubernetes/KubernetesDependentResource.java)